Lupece Marie Howard-Talley

 Thank you for reading!
 We hope that you continue to enjoy our free content.

 Windy with mainly clear skies.
-Low 42F.
+Low 43F.
 NW winds at 20 to 30 mph, decreasing to 10 to 15 mph.
 Winds could occasionally gust over 40 mph.

 Services for retired Sgt.
 1st Class Lupece Marie Howard-Talley, 63, of Killeen are pending with Chisholm’s Funeral Home in Killeen.